Some general information

 Do you have to be 18 or older than 18 to take part?

 No, we can accept junior riders as long as they have actually had their 14th birthday and if their parent or legal guardian is with them.
 If the parent or guardian leaves the ride day venue the junior will not be permitted on the track until they return.
 Junior riders between fourteen and sixteen years of age will be restricted to L plate “Learner legal’ based motorcycles of less than 500 cc in capacity, however they can be modified motorcycles that are race bikes as long as they are eligible to compete in either the MA based 300 or FX based 400 Supersport classes.
 If a rider is under sixteen then they cannot ride in either the FX or Corsa groups.
+Riders between sixteen and eighteen years of age can ride up to 850cc Supersport style machines.

 Should you be using tyre warmers?